moloch--/reasonably-secure-electron/README.md

 $stmt->bind_param("sss", $firstname, $lastname, $email);
 ```

 In the PHP prepared statemate above, the logic (i.e. the query) is first passed to the `prepare()` function, then the data (i.e. parameters) are subsequently passed in a seperate `bind_param()` function call.
 This prevents any possibility of the database misinterpreting user controlled data (e.g. `$firstname`) as SQL instructions.
-However, an application that exclusively makes use of prepared statements is not automatically "secure," though it may be free of this one particular vulnerability, care still must be taken when designing an application --SQL injection is not the only vulnerability that can result in an attacker stealing data from the database.
+However, an application that exclusively makes use of prepared statements is not automatically "secure," though it may be free of this one particular vulnerability, care still must be taken when designing an application and a defence-in-depth approach is still warranted --SQL injection is not the only vulnerability that can result in an attacker stealing data from the database.

 So is CSP the DOM analog to SQL prepared statements?
 Not really, CSP allows the programmer to add metadata to an HTTP response telling the browser how to distinguish _where_ instructions (i.e. `script-src`, etc) can be loaded from.
 CSP is very much like [Data Execution Prevention](https://en.wikipedia.org/wiki/Executable_space_protection) (buffer overflows are injection vulnerabilities where data on the stack is mistaken for instructions) it only makes distinctions on the _where_.
 Similar to DEP, CSP can bypassed by loading instructions from areas (i.e. origins) that are already "executable" --if we can find an initial injection point.
 Just as DEP does not make `strcpy()` safe to use in any context, nor does CSP make safe things like `dangerouslySetInnerHTML()` or `.innerHTML`.
 CSP and DEP only kick in _after_ the injection has occured, they're seatbelts.
-Thus our paramount concern is preventing the initial injection, in conjunction with the strongest possible CSP.
+Our paramount concern is preventing the initial injection, in conjunction with the strongest possible CSP.

-###
+### String Manipulation vs. Lexical Parsing

 So how do we construct a DOM whilst making a clear distinction between the instructions and data of our application?

-> [Trusted Types](https://developers.google.com/web/updates/2019/02/trusted-types) allow you to lock down the dangerous injection sinks - they stop being insecure by default, _and cannot be called with strings_."

 [Angular compiler talk](https://youtu.be/bEYhD5zHPvo?t=18624)